nii-yamagishilab/Extended_VQVAE/README.md

 Please install packages in requirement.txt before using the scripts.

+# Preprocessing
+1. extract F0.
+(We used [crepe](https://github.com/marl/crepe) to extract F0.  )
+2. F0 and Wavefrom Alignment
+3. converting F0 and waveform into *.npy format.

 # Usage
 Please use ./run.sh  when train an extended vavae model.